pschool-in/curriculum/content/science/environment.md

 ### Living thing and Non-living thing
 Things in surroundings can be divided into two types as living and non-living things.
 Living things are able to live, breathe, consume, grow, die, reproduce.
 For example Human beings, animals, plants, trees, bacteria, fungus, etc. Plants and trees will also come under the living thing, but they cannot move from one place to another.
 Other than mobility, plants and trees can do everything like breathe, grow, die, etc.
-Non-living things are the things that are not alive.
-So, non-living things will not able to breathe, live, eat, reproduce, etc. Moreover, they will not move from one place to another on their own.
+Non-living things are not alive.
+So, non-living things do not breathe, live, eat, reproduce, etc. Moreover, they cannot move from one place to another on their own.
 For example Stone, chair, house, etc.

 ### Relationship of all things in the environment